Gentle Somatic Yoga

 The soma is you body or your being.
 To have somatic awareness is to become aware of yourself and your movements from an internal perspective.
 Somatic movements are gentle and are designed to help you cultivate awareness of those places in your body you have become unaware.
 We become unaware of places in our body all the time, either through injury or through habituated patterns of unconscious movement.
 Based on the principles of Hanna Somatic Education, these gentle movements use 'pandiculations' to help the brain to muscle pathway remember and re-pattern itself.
 Pandiculation is a controlled and gentle contraction and release of a muscle to help re--set and re-activate optimum muscular function.

-Somatic movement was developed by Thomas Hanna and Gentle Somatic Yoga was developed by James Knight and along with Hanna's pandiculations integrates practices of yoga to bring the body into calm, alignment and union with itself.
+Using pandicultaion in somatic awareness was developed by Thomas Hanna and Gentle Somatic Yoga was developed by James Knight.
+Along with Hanna's pandiculations it also integrates the practices of yoga to bring the body into calm, alignment and union with itself.